30313 - ECONOMICS OF INSTITUTIONS AND CULTURE

 - Evaluate the consequences of religion (and religiosity) for economic development across time and space.

-- Evaluate the consequences of ethnic conflicts.
+- Evaluate the consequences of political institutions on economic outcomes.

 - Face-to-face lectures